-Bendere Oboya was awarded a Tier 1 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.
-She is the first 400m runner to be a part of the Program.
+Bendere Oboya is an Olympian who was awarded a Tier 1 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program, and is the first 400m runner to be part of the program.

 “To be a successful Sport Australia Hall of Fame Scholarship Holder, means the world to me as I have just started to learn how to balance school and athletics with my everyday life.
 This couldn’t have come at a better time as I have just moved out of home to a completely different state to focus on track and my new course in a Certificate 3 in individual support, ageing, home, and community.
 Having the support of someone such as Steph Rice just couldn’t have come at a better time and I am so grateful to have her help me path my way to success on and off the track.” – Bendere Oboya on being selected as a 2022 Tier 1 Scholarship Holder.